illusio666/employee_attrition_analysis/README.md

 For long commutes, while this doesn't help to predict attrition in our employee segmentation, it is nevertheless related to elevated attrition levels when commutes exceed 10 miles.
 So consideration should be given to reviewing the 'return to work' mandate with a priority for employees with a long commute (but see Ethics section regarding bias and treating employees fairly).

+For future analysis, especially to test if any future retentions strategy is effective, there needs to be additional 'date' data captured/included in the analysis (date of resignation, date of exit, possibly date of hire).
+This will allow trends and responses to company policy/external market changes to be analysed.

 ## Hypotheses and validation approach

 There are 4 hypotheses that the business has asked to be validated as part of this analysis:

 1) Attrition is spread evenly across all departments, with no single department having a statistically-significant higher attrition.
-2) Role stagnation contributes to employees leaving; average (mean) duration in current (or final) role is higher for those departing than the company average.
+2) Role stagnation contributes to employees leaving; average tenure in current or final role is higher for those departing than the company average.
 3) Younger employees are more likely to be 'job hoppers' and so hiring and retention needs to consider if this may be mitigated
 4) Commute distances can impact attrition - those employees with longer to travel are more likely to leave.

-These four hypotheses will be tested, to allow the business to develop actions plans to address any root causes.
+These four hypotheses will be tested, to allow the business to develop action plans to address any root causes.

 Additionally, the data will be analysed to see if any other correlations can be found between employee attrition and other factors, either individually or combined, to allow the business to determine if there are other actions that may be beneficial.